 How to Do an Engaged Hang (Step-by-Step)

 1. Grip the bar with a supinated grip.
-Reach up and grab a pull-up bar with an underhand (supinated) grip — palms facing you — hands roughly shoulder-width apart.
+Reach up and grab a pull-up bar with an underhand grip so your palms face you, hands roughly shoulder-width apart.
 Wrap your thumbs all the way around the bar.
 Squeeze as hard as you can.
-Picture your hands as hooks that are permanently attached to the bar.
 Grip is the first thing to give out in a hang, so set it with intent.

 2. Lift your feet and set your shoulders.
 Let your body hang from the bar and pull your shoulders down and back, away from your ears.
-Keep a slight bend in the elbows — not locked out, not visibly bent, just soft.
+Keep a slight bend in the elbows: not locked out, not visibly bent, just soft.
 Fully straight arms place unnecessary strain on the elbow joint and turn the hold into a passive dangle.
 You want the elbow protected and the shoulders loaded.

 3. Brace your core.
 Tighten your midsection as if you were about to take a punch to the stomach.
 Ribs down, pelvis slightly tucked.
-This locks your torso into a stable, controlled line and stops any swinging or swaying.
+This locks your torso into a stable line and stops any swinging or swaying.
 If you let the core go loose, you'll start spinning on the bar and burning grip for no reason.

 4. Squeeze your glutes and point your toes.
 Clench your glutes tightly and extend your legs, pointing your toes down toward the floor.
 This pulls your whole lower body into the contraction and turns the hang from a shoulder exercise into a full-body one.
 From your fingers on the bar, through your braced core, to your pointed toes, everything should feel like one solid unit.

 5. Hold, then lower under control.
 Maintain total-body tension for the prescribed time.
-Breathe steadily through your nose — don't hold your breath.
+Breathe steadily through your nose.
+Don't hold your breath.
 The moment the grip, shoulder position, core brace, or glute squeeze starts to fade, the set is done.
 Step down to the floor with control, shake out your hands, rest, and set up the next rep from scratch.

 Common Mistakes to Avoid